 I’ve been looking forward to Sophie Devonshire’s new book for quite some time.
 When it came, it was brilliant.
 I read it at speed, maybe inspired by the title.

-Actually it’s around two years ago that I sat down with Sophie in Carluccio’s Richmond to talk about he vision for the book.
+Actually it’s around two years ago that I sat down with Sophie in Carluccio’s Richmond to talk about her vision for the book.
 I downloaded all my thoughts, ideas, experiences.
 She listened politely.
-And then off she went to interview some of today’s great business leaders, and from this insights shape a fresh and engaging proposition for business leaders.
+And then off she went to interview some of today’s great business leaders, and from those insights she has shaped a fresh and engaging proposition for business leaders.

-Sophie is a super engaging business leader.
+Sophie is a super engaging business leader herself.
 Her obsession with speed and acceleration in business is infectious.
 She recently became CEO of The Caffeine Partnership, working alongside my friend Andy Milligan, and together they lead this unique business consultancy which works with leaders to find more purpose and pace.
-You can join her Superfast community for more and read more of our ‘Pacesetter Profiles’ online at superfastthebook.com or talk to @s_devonshire on Twitter.
+You can also join her Superfast community for more, and read the ‘Pacesetter Profiles’ online at superfastthebook.com or follow @s_devonshire on Twitter.

 Leading with speed